 Quality housing and good neighborhoods are key components of maintaining quality of life in Onondaga County.
 Maintaining and improving the County’s housing stock while investing in neighborhood amenities and assets will help strengthen the County’s competitiveness.

-County partners, such as the Onondaga County Planning Federation, offer training, toolkits, and programs to help local municipalities bridge knowledge gaps and update local regulations and development review processes to allow a broader range of housing options.
+With County partners including the Onondaga County Planning Federation, the County can provide training, toolkits, and programs that can help local municipalities bridge gaps in knowledge or expertise to implement changes to the local regulatory and development review framework to allow for an expansion of the types of housing that are permitted.

-Provide best practices and toolkits for integrating accessory dwelling units (AUDs) in local codes.
+The County can provide best practices and toolkits for integrating accessory dwelling units (ADUs) in local codes.
 ADUs may serve as a much more convenient and affordable alternate for individuals trying to locate housing.

 Conduct a Housing Needs Assessment.